 The second alternative is more exact.
 It involves performing a PCR reaction to amplify the vector using primers that are in opposite directions to each other, and which leave out the unwanted region.

-By using PCR primers amplifying in opposite directions, you will generate products that lacks the unwanted DNA.
+By using PCR primers amplifying in opposite directions, you will generate products that lack the unwanted DNA.
 You can use an exonuclease for ssDNA to remove any overhangs and blunt end the vector.

 A second round of PCR (this time using a non-proofreading polymerase like Taq) can be used to add back “A” overhangs if you want to clone into that space another PCR product.
 Or, the blunt-ended DNA can be re-ligated together to circularize the plasmid so it can be transformed back into E.coli for preparing a larger batch of your new vector.

-Removal of DNA from vectors is one of the most routine laboratory techniques in cloning, so is ripe for the application of Murphy's Law, and can be the problem of much frustration.
+Removing unwanted DNA from vectors is one of the most routine laboratory techniques in cloning, and so is ripe for the application of Murphy’s Law, and can be the problem of much frustration.

-When the typical approaches don't work, sometimes a completely different approach can help you beat Murphy's law.
-Hopefully some of these ideas will can help you do so, and even inspire you to further creative ideas on to get the vector you need.
+When the typical approaches don’t work, sometimes a completely different approach can help you beat Murphy’s law.
+Hopefully, some of these ideas will help you do so, and even inspire you to further creative ideas to get the vector you need.

-If you are having problems with a particular aspect of your lab work, please feel free to send it to us using the contact form.
-We can't guarantee to answer all questions, but if yours catches our eye, we'll write our suggestions up in an article just like this one.
+If you are having problems with a particular aspect of your lab work, please feel free to leave any comments below.
+We can’t guarantee we’ll answer all your questions, but if yours catches our eye, we’ll write our suggestions up in an article just like this one.